Hazardous Materials Outside

 Emergency responders have trained and prepared for incidents involving chemical spills, and they will help you, but it will take time for them to arrive.
 You need to protect yourself for the first few minutes.
 Be alert and prepared.

-If you have been instructed to shelter-in-place, do not decide to evacuate instead.
+If you have been instructed to shelter, do not decide to evacuate instead.
 Some areas of campus may get different instructions depending on the scope of the incident.

 If you believe you may have been exposed to a hazardous chemical, or feel unusual, seek medical attention as soon as possible.
 Remove any clothing that may have been contaminated.
 Call 911 to report the symptoms and get guidance on the nearest medical facility appropriate for your treatment.